peterjmarko/llm-narrative-framework/DEVELOPERS_GUIDE.template.md

     ```

 ### 6. Submit a Pull Request

+> **Note:** This formal pull request process is the standard for all contributions **after the initial article submission**.
+For the current pre-submission phase, please refer to the "Simplified Merge Workflow" at the top of this section.

 1. Push your branch to your fork on GitHub.
 2. Open a pull request against the `main` branch of the original repository.